Theology of Pope Leo XIII: Theological research

+Leo XIII's consecration of the entire world to the Sacred Heart of Jesus presented theological challenges by consecrating non-Christians as well.

 Ecumenical efforts

 Pope Leo XIII fostered ecumenical relations, particularly with the East.
 He opposed efforts to Latinize the Eastern Rite Churches, stating that they constitute a most valuable ancient tradition and symbol of the divine unity of the Catholic Church.
 His 1894 encyclical Praeclara Gratulationis praised the cultural and liturgical diversity of expressions of faith within the Church.
 In Orientalum Dignitatis he repeated the need to preserve and cultivate diversity.
 On 29 June 1896, Leo XIII issued the encyclical Satis cognitum, in which he invited "separated" brothers and sisters to join the Catholic Church.

-During his pontificate, major conversions continued, in England under the influence of Cardinal John Henry Newman.
-Efforts to draw the Anglican communities closer to the Catholic Church experienced a setback when the Vatican announced in 1896, after a historical analysis, that the apostolic succession of Anglican Bishops was not completely secured, meaning that some Anglican bishops were not properly ordained.
+Major conversions continued in England during Leo's pontificate under the influence of Cardinal John Henry Newman.
+Efforts to draw the Anglican communities closer to the Catholic Church experienced a setback in 1896.
+The Vatican announced, following historical analysis, that the apostolic succession of Anglican Bishops was not completely secured, meaning that some Anglican episcopal ordinations were not valid.
 However, Leo managed to improve relations with the Orthodox Church with his open approach.

 The 1896 bull Apostolicae curae declared the ordination of deacons, priests, and bishops in Anglican churches (including the Church of England) invalid, while granting recognition to ordinations in the Eastern Orthodox and Oriental Orthodox churches although they were considered illicit.